A table saw is also sometimes called the heart of a woodworking workshop.

 Simply because it can usually be found in the middle of the workshop, and a table saw is for most of the time the starting point for new projects.

-If you are into woodworking for a longer time or a woodworking beginner, you can ask yourself:
+If you are into woodworking for a long time or are a woodworking beginner, you can ask yourself:

 Do I need a table saw?